thu-vis/JittorVis/README.md

 ## Usage
 There are several ways to use JittorVis.

-1. Visualizing a jittor model directly.
+1. Visualizing a Jittor model directly.
 ```python
 import jittor as jt
 from jittor import Module